sumanthpagadala/Battery-Status/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/your_username/your_project/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/sumanthpagadala/Battery-Status/blob/main/LICENSE) file for more details.

 ## Acknowledgments

-We would like to express our gratitude to the open-source community for their contributions and the developers of the `psutil` and `plyer` libraries, which have made this project possible.
+I would like to express our gratitude to the open-source community for their contributions and the developers of the `psutil` and `plyer` libraries, which have made this project possible.

 ## Contact

-For any questions or inquiries, please feel free to reach out to the project maintainer at your_email@example.com.
+For any questions or inquiries, please feel free to reach out to the project maintainer at pagadala.sumanth2002@gmail.com

 ---